NomicFoundation/slang/documentation/public/user-guide/rust-crate/how-to-use-the-cst-cursor/index.md

 ## Traversing the CST procedurally

 Once you have a cursor, you can use it to traverse the CST in the DFS order.
-The cursor provides several methods for this purpose:

-### Navigating the tree

-The basic navigation associated functions are:

--   `reset()`: This method resets the cursor to the root of the CST.
--   `is_completed()`: This method returns `true` if the cursor is finished, and `false` otherwise.
+The cursor provides several `go_to_*`/`goTo*` navigation functions for this purpose; each returning `true` if the cursor was successfully moved, and `false` otherwise.
--   `go_to_next()`: This method attempts to move the cursor to the next node.
--   `go_to_previous()`: This method attempts to move the cursor to the previous node.

-To navigate to a node with a specific relationship to the current node, you can use the following methods:

--   `go_to_parent()`: This method attempts to move the cursor to the parent of the current node.
--   `go_to_next_sibling()`: This method attempts to move the cursor to the next sibling of the current node.
--   `go_to_previous_sibling()`: This method attempts to move the cursor to the previous sibling of the current node.
--   `go_to_next_non_descendent()`: This method attempts to move the cursor to the next node that is not a descendent of the current node (i.e. sibling, falling back to the parent if none left).
--   `go_to_first_child()`: This method attempts to move the cursor to the first child of the current node.
--   `go_to_nth_child(n: usize)`: This method attempts to move the cursor to the nth child of the current node.
--   `go_to_last_child()`: This method attempts to move the cursor to the last child of the current node.

-These methods return `false` if the cursor is finished or there's no node with expected relationship to go to.

-### Navigating to specific rules/tokens

--   `go_to_next_token()`: This method attempts to move the cursor to the next token node.
--   `go_to_next_token_with_kind(kind: TokenKind)`: This method attempts to move the cursor to the next token of the given kind.
+There are three main ways to do it:

+-   according to the DFS order, i.e. next/previous nodes,
--   `go_to_next_rule(rule: RuleKind)`: This method attempts to move the cursor to the next node of the given rule kind.
+-   according to the relationship between the current node and the next node, e.g. siblings/children/parent,
--   `go_to_next_token_of_kind(kind: TokenKind)`: This method attempts to move the cursor to the next token of the given kind.
+-   according to the type of the next node, e.g. next token/rule.
--   `go_to_next_matching(predicate: impl Fn(&Node) -> bool)`: This method attempts to move the cursor to the next node that matches the given predicate.

-These methods return `false` if the cursor is finished or there's no token/rule to go to.
+As such, the cursor is stateful and keeps track of the path it has taken through the CST.
+It starts at the root it was created at and is completed when it reaches its root when navigating forward.

 ### Example